DocumentationAPI ReferenceRelease Notes

 • information_retrieval - data retrieved as context for the LLM in this interaction.
 Separate Documents

-• [coming up] history - additional context relevant to the interaction, which wasn't retrieved from a knowledge base.
+• history - additional context relevant to the interaction, which wasn't retrieved from a knowledge base.
 For example: chat history.

 • Additional Steps - In case your application has additional intermediate steps they should be logged under the steps mechanism.
 See more details here.